 Welcome to the latest edition of the 2012 Democratic Convention Watch Senate Forecast, a summary of the best Senate forecasts in an easy overview table.

-The forecast for the Democrats is 51.0 seats, a loss of 2.0 seats from their current 53.
 The Senate Forecast is an average of the projections of the Democratic held seats in the 2011 Senate.
 (We count Sanders and Lieberman as Democrats in the Senate Forecast).

 Speaking of Independents, Angus King's strong run in Maine is causing havoc in the algorithms.
 Although many assume that King will caucus with the Democrats, it is no sure thing, and everybody classifies the race in a different way.
 For the purposed of these rankings, we're marking the race as a pure Tossup for everyone.
 If he wins, and until he declares what he will do, the seat's status will remain unknown, so keeping it as T is the safest thing to do.